 However you decide to pack the stem, tamping is crucial to achieving the best taste and longevity out of your bowls.
 You want a small amount of space between the herbs and the bottom edge of the stem so that airflow can circulate properly.
 Any herb not stamped below the edge of the glass can touch the bottom of the oven.
 Not only will it give your vapor a burnt and sour taste, but the herbs can stick to the oven and cause a hard to clean up mess.

-The Air 2 is capable of pumping out big, powerful clouds - and all you have to do is pack your bowls lightly and take a big pull.
-While this is tempting, it can burn through your flower too quickly and halt your ability to have longer sessions of consistently great tasting hits.
+The Air 2 is capable of pumping out big, powerful clouds - and all you have to do is pack your vape tank lightly and take a big pull of vapor.
+While this is tempting, it can burn through your flower too quickly and halt your ability to have longer sessions of consistently great-tasting hits.
 With plenty of room for air to flow through the herbs, you’ll find you can thoroughly roast a full oven without stirring and still have the satisfaction of blowing big clouds.

 But the Air 2’s versatility comes from its ability to also sip lightly.
 Try to pack more into the oven, push it down tightly, and then take short, light puffs for a longer and better tasting session.
 When taking these light hits, remember to stir and re-tamp the herbs once or twice to ensure you get every last bit.